New Mills: Economy

 New Mills' economy was originally built on agriculture, then coal mining and then cotton spinning and bleaching.
-There was a little weaving but cotton bleaching and calico printing continued into the second half of the twentieth century.
+There was a little weaving but cotton bleaching and calico printing continued into the second half of the 20th century.
 The mills have now all closed.
 Today Swizzels Matlow, who make children's sweets, is a large employer.
 The company transferred to New Mills from London during the Blitz and has remained ever since.

 There is also a history of iron working, though this has ceased.
 Ironstone was also found in shales of the lower coal measures, and early water-powered charcoal furnaces were located at Gow-Hole furnace towards Furness Vale.
-In the nineteenth century, the Midland Iron Works occupied Barnes Mill in the Torrs; the Victoria Foundry was on Hyde Bank Road (among their products were gas lamp posts for the town council) as was the other small foundry in Wilde's scrapyard.
+In the 19th century, the Midland Iron Works occupied Barnes Mill in the Torrs; the Victoria Foundry was on Hyde Bank Road (among their products were gas lamp posts for the town council) as was the other small foundry in Wilde's scrapyard.
 On Albion Road in Newtown is John Hawthorn's foundry.
 There was also a brass foundry, on the site of the current Heritage Centre.

 Tourism was boosted in 1984 when the Torrs was reopened as a riverside park, and further when the Millennium Walkway opened in 1999, joining the two ends of the gorge.

 The Plain English Campaign has its headquarters in the town.

 Since 2015, New Mills has had a commercial microbrewery, Torrside Brewing, located within an industrial unit at New Mills Marina.